Autorité des Marchés Financiers (France)

-The Autorité des marchés financiers (AMF) (English: "Financial Markets Authority") is the securities commission in France.
+The Autorité des marchés financiers (AMF; English: "Financial Markets Authority") is the securities commission in France.
 The AMF is an independent public body that is responsible for safeguarding investments in financial instruments and in all other savings and investments, as well as maintaining orderly financial markets.

 Whereas it is governed under a national framework of accountability, the AMF increasingly implements policies set at the European Union level.
 It is a voting member of the Board of Supervisors of the European Securities and Markets Authority (ESMA).
+It is also a member of the European Systemic Risk Board (ESRB).

 Background

 France's first securities commission, the Commission des Opérations de Bourse (COB, lit.
 'Exchange Transactions Commission'), was established in 1967 as part of the financial reform package promoted by Finance Minister Michel Debré.
 Its successive presidents included André Postel-Vinay (1973-1974), Jean Donnedieu de Vabres (1974-1980), Bernard Tricot (1980-1984), Yves Le Portz (1984-1988), Jean Farge (1988-1989), Jean Saint-Geours (1989-1995), and finally Michel Prada (1995-2003).

 In 2003, the COB merged with the Conseil des Marchés Financiers (CMF, lit.
 'Financial Markets Council') and the Conseil de Discipline de la Gestion Financière (CDGF, lit.
 'Council for Conduct in Asset Management') to form the AMF.